Lois Nethery - Classical Acupuncture & Chinese Medicine

-If you’re a Chinese Medicine practitioner looking to connect with like-minded souls who love to ask the big questions, seeking to unify your personal and professional life, and valuing practice that embodies a continuum from the practical through to the spiritual, then you’re probably in the right place!
+If you’re a Chinese Medicine practitioner looking to connect with like-minded souls who love to ask the big questions, seeking to unify your personal and professional life, and valuing practice that embodies a continuum from the practical through to the spiritual, then I’d love to hear from you!

-My main influences have been Hunyuan Medicine as taught by Yaron Seidman and the lineage sometimes known as Jade Purity, represented by Jeffrey Yuen, Ann Cecil-Sterman and Sean Tuten.
+My main influences have been Hunyuan Medicine as taught by Yaron Seidman and the lineage sometimes known as Jade Purity, an ancient Daoist school represented by Jeffrey Yuen.
+I have also studied with and his students, Ann Cecil-Sterman and Sean Tuten.

-I’ve had the great fortune to study with some incredible teachers and I seek to pass on this knowledge through study groups and other collaborative learning experiences.
+I’ve had the great fortune to study with many other incredible teachers and I seek to pass on this knowledge through study groups and other collaborative learning experiences.

 The blog is a place where I wonder out loud about the practice of Chinese Medicine.
 No matter where we place our gaze, when we work through the Chinese Medicine lens, everything is fascinating and endlessly inspiring.
 Pour yourself a nice warm mug of something and get comfortable!